 The reason a lot of creatives, and bloggers buy a premium WordPress theme is that they always get support from the developers.
 If you face a problem in installing a theme or designing the elements the customer support team will give you quick guidance and help to resolve the issue.
 This is all we want, right?

 As a user, you get the full support and all the things you need to install and run a professional theme on your site.
-Because I use Genesis on this blog, I know how amazing it is.
+Because my blog is built on the Genesis Framework, I know how amazing it is.
 If you choose to buy themes from StudioPress and decided to run your website on the powerful WordPress framework ‘Genesis’.

 This is what you get from their customer support.